Germans, EU/EEA applicants and candidates with equivalent admission status

 Bachelor's programmes and state examination in law

 A prescribed number of study places are available in every restricted-admission subject.
-After deducting a certain quota of places for hardship cases, second-degree applicants and foreign applicants, 80% of the study places are awarded based on the final grade received in the Abitur (German university entrance qualification), and 20% are allocated on the basis of waiting time.
-Waiting time corresponds to the number of semesters that have passed since you received your Abitur and were not enrolled at a German university.
+After deducting a certain quota of places for hardship cases, second-degree applicants and foreign applicants, 20% of the study places are allocated to those who received the highest marks on their Abitur (German university entrance qualification), while 80% are awarded through the university-wide selection procedure (AdH).
+In this selection procedure, the applicant's Abitur grade is improved by 0.1 for each semester of "waiting time" up to a maximum grade of 1.0.
+Waiting time is recognised as all semesters in which the applicant was not enrolled at a German university since receiving his/her Abitur.
 The number of waiting semesters is calculated automatically based on the data provided in your application.

-The University of Münster allocates study places for all restricted-admission bachelor's programmes and the state examination in law via the Dialogue-Oriented Service Procedure (DoSV).
+The WWU Münster allocates study places for all restricted-admission bachelor's programmes and the state examination in law via the Dialogue-Oriented Service Procedure (DoSV).
 This procedure compiles and compares the ranking lists of all participating universities in order to facilitate faster and more reliable allocation of study places.
-The procedures also require applicants to comply with specific requirements which are clearly explained in our DoSV flyer [de].
+The procedures also require applicants to comply with specific requirements which are clearly explained in our checklist for the DoSV [de].
 You can find more information on the website hochschulstart.de [de].

 State examination in medicine, pharmacy, dentistry